 September 4, 2025, 6:33 am | Read time: 4 minutes

 Dolby has announced a new generation of its HDR format, Dolby Vision 2.
 Like its predecessor, it aims to give filmmakers more control over how their works appear on users’ devices.
-New is the “Content Intelligence,” which is designed to adapt content to the individual playback environment.
+The new feature, “Content Intelligence,” is designed to adapt content to the individual playback environment.

 Why Does Dolby Vision Need a Successor?

-For more than ten years, Dolby Vision has been one of the most widely used HDR formats in the film industry.
+For more than a decade, Dolby Vision has been one of the most widely used HDR formats in the film industry.
 It allows filmmakers to ensure their content is displayed on devices like TVs, tablets, and smartphones as intended.
 However, these HDR specifications do not affect the environment in which a device is located.
-If the lighting conditions are unsuitable, even the best black tone mixing is ineffective.
-Naturally, creators would prefer viewers to watch movies and series in darkened rooms with super-bright OLED TVs.
+If the lighting conditions are unsuitable, even the best black level mixing is ineffective.
+Naturally, creators would prefer viewers to watch films and series in darkened rooms with ultra-bright OLED TVs.
 But this is rarely the reality.
-As a result, many people could barely see anything in Nolan’s “Tenet” or the Battle of Winterfell from “Game of Thrones.”
+As a result, many people could barely see anything in Nolan’s “Tenet” or the Battle of Winterfell in “Game of Thrones.”
 Creators can see everything in their master, while viewers see black.

 Read more: What is HDR and how does it work?